maelmans/draft-kaws-qirg-advent/README.md

 # draft-kaws-qirg-advent
 Advertising Entanglement Capabilities in Quantum Networks

-This is the master file used to originate https://datatracker.ietf.org/doc/draft-kaws-qirg-advent/
+These are the master files used to originate https://datatracker.ietf.org/doc/draft-kaws-qirg-advent/

+Please work in the highest iteration (currently draft-kaws-qirg-advent-01.xml)